 Alprazolam (Xanax) can be taken orally.
 The usual adult dosage is 250-500 micrograms 3 times daily, you may increase if necessary up to 3 mg daily upon professional advice.
-As for debilitated patients, you may use elderly dose, which is 250 micrograms 2-3 times daily and increase if necessary up to 3 mg daily.
+As for debilitated patients, you may use an elderly dose, which is 250 micrograms 2-3 times daily and increase if necessary up to 3 mg daily.

-In Hong Kong, Alprazolam is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
+In Hong Kong, Alprazolam is a prescription-only medicine and requires a prescription from a doctor to be purchased in a pharmacy.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

-For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at http://www.drugoffice.gov.hk
+For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

 For detailed information about the use of Alprazolam in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.